 Oh boy, the 21st of December is the end of the world.
 Again.
-I think in this case, we can be pretty sure that it is not going to happen, apparently there were errors in way that the calculations were done with the Gregorian calendar mean that we probably should already have disappeared.
+I think in this case, we can be pretty sure that it is not going to happen.
+Apparently there were errors in the way that the calculations were done with the Gregorian calendar meaning we probably should already have disappeared.

 I have heard in my experience so many comments about “flavour of the month” where the focus is on a particular topic that is felt to be important, to the exclusion of all else.
 A month later, a different flavour.
 What happened as a result of last month?
 Sure, some numbers improved.
 Some other, perhaps ignored numbers, got worse.
 The flavour changes.
 Was there really an overall benefit?
 A year from now, the changes fade away.
 It is very frustrating.
 Data can lead us down so many incorrect routes.

 As with the “end of the world”, people are looking for the “truth”.
 My own area of expertise is the shop-floor, so I can only comment on that.
 We need to understand the whole picture, how things relate to other things, how things combine to create challenges or opportunities.
 We need to define what control is, what is in control, and what is out of control.
 We need to be alerted when things go out of control, and take timely controlled action.
 We certainly don’t need a dramatic off the wall interpretation of isolated data to kill us all off.

 This is a large part of the value of reporting from an integrated system such as our Valor MSS product in that the complete visibility of all aspects of the operation is available.
 No more flavours of the month, no more crazy end of the work scenarios please…….